 Looking for something different?

-Our inpatient child and adolescent psychiatry rotation is done in cooperation with the Department of Psychiatry at the University of Michigan.
-We utilize multiple community health care facilities including Clinton-Eaton-Ingham Community Mental Health Center, Eaton County Family Drug Court, and others to help our residents learn how to treat complex psychopathology in children and adolescents.
+Our inpatient child and adolescent psychiatry rotation cooperates with the Department of Psychiatry at the University of Michigan.
+We utilize multiple community facilities, including Clinton-Eaton-Ingham Community Mental Health Center, Lansing School District, and others, to help our residents learn how to treat complex psychopathology in children and adolescents.

-Our residents learn in close association with five full-time child and adolescent psychiatry faculty members and a number of community-based faculty members.
+Our residents learn in close association with five full-time child and adolescent psychiatry faculty members and several community-based faculty members.
 Our graduates are heavily represented in mid-size and smaller communities throughout Michigan.

-MSU is the only university in the country with on-campus medical schools graduating allopathic and osteopathic physicians, as well as veterinarians.
-As the university extends the College of Human Medicine and the College of Osteopathic Medicine to new areas of the state, MSU will be among the largest universities in the United States in terms of the number of medical school graduates.
+MSU is the only university in the country with on-campus medical schools graduating allopathic and osteopathic physicians and veterinarians.
+As the university extends the College of Human Medicine and the College of Osteopathic Medicine to new areas of the state, MSU will be among the largest universities in the United States regarding the number of medical school graduates.

-The Department of Psychiatry is a jointly administered department of the College of Human Medicine and the College of Osteopathic Medicine, and our Child and Adolescent Psychiatry Residency Program is dually accredited by ACGME and the American Osteopathic Association.
-If you would like to learn more about this program, contact firstname.lastname@example.org.
+The Department of Psychiatry is a jointly administered department of the College of Human Medicine and the College of Osteopathic Medicine, and our Child and Adolescent Psychiatry Residency Program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+If you would like to learn more about this program, contact email@example.com.